Ask the Experts: All Questions

 • Baloxavir: wait at least 17 days before administering FluMist

 If any influenza antiviral medication must be given within 14 days after FluMist administration, the patient should be revaccinated without delay with any age-appropriate injectable influenza vaccine.
-All inactivated influenza vaccines and recombinant influenza vaccine (Flublok Quadrivalent) may be administered at any time relative to antiviral medication.
+Inactivated influenza vaccines (IIVs) and recombinant influenza vaccine (RIV) may be administered at any time relative to antiviral medication.

-A half dose of FluMist (or any other vaccine) is a non-standard dose and should not be counted.
-If you were unable to give the second half of the vaccine at that same appointment, you will have to provide another full dose of influenza vaccine at another time.
-If you want to give FluMist again, you should wait four weeks, because it is a live vaccine.
-Alternatively, you can give inactivated influenza vaccine any time after this partial dose.
+A half dose of FluMist (or any other vaccine) is a non-standard dose and generally should not be counted.
+If you were unable to give the second half of the vaccine on the same day, you will have to provide another full dose of influenza vaccine at another time.
+If you want to give FluMist again, you should wait four weeks because it is a live vaccine.
+Alternatively, you can give an injectable influenza vaccine any time after this partial dose.

 ACIP recommends annual influenza vaccination for all children age 6 months and older who do not have a contraindication to the vaccine.